 - Whether you missed work, school, or social time

-- Reliefs or medications tried (and whether they help)
+- Reliefs or medications attempted (and whether they alleviate symptoms

 - Creating a habit like this can be very challenging, especially in the context of your busy life with frequent pain.